SujithSizon/TypeFAST/README.md

 Small project done on C++ Borland compiler (sucks right) for a school investigatory project.

 The ability to type quickly, accurately and without seeing at the keyboard is a huge advantage beside the nature of your work at computer system.
-Having good typing skills is essential in today’s society where almost everything is computer based and hence requires typing on a keyboard to input texts and messages frequently.
+Having good typing skills is essential in todayâ€™s society where almost everything is computer based and hence requires typing on a keyboard to input texts and messages frequently.

 1. Fast typing can save a lot of time at school and colleges when taking notes, writing assignments and chatting with friends online.
 2. If you like chatting and communication forums, typing fast will save you a lot of time and allow you to say more.